rarebreed/rarebreed.github.io/_posts/2020-01-23-open-source-reckoning.md

 ### Should open source be treated as national/world infrastructure?

 We have real highways, and we have information highways.
-Should open source code be considered in the same light as infrastructure, and you have paid people working on it?
+Should open source code be considered in the same light as infrastructure, and you have paid federal employees people working on it?

 America's economy is, to a significant degree, floating upon the success of information technology.
 Could open source be considered a national resource in the same way that interstate highways are?
 If so many companies are relying on open source projects, then maybe these things need to be supported nationally.
-Just as the highways facilitate trade and commerce, the same argument could be made for open source software that is standardized.
+Just as the highways facilitate trade and commerce, the same argument could be made for open source software that is standardized, audited, and regulated.

 Of course, then the question is, why should America be the only one supporting all these free projects that other countries can use?
 It's a fair question, and one I don't have an answer to.